 A sensitive receptor is a location where people are likely to work or reside and therefore have the potential to experience an air quality impact.
 This may include a dwelling, school, hospital or public recreation area (EPA 2016).
 Sixteen potentially sensitive receptor locations, mainly isolated residences, were identified as outlined in Section 15.2.2 of the Environmental Impact Statement (Jacobs 2021).
-These sensitive receptors are shown in Table 4-1 and were considered to be representative of locations potentially experiencing worst-case air quality impacts due to the Project because they were nearest to the proposed plant.
+These sensitive receptors locations are identified in Table 4-1 and shown in Figure 4-1and were considered to be representative of locations potentially experiencing worst-case air quality impacts due to the Project because they were nearest to the proposed plant.